parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     }
     ```

-37. Your workflow should look like the image below, and you should receive a text for each order you placed.
+38. Your workflow should look like the image below, and you should receive a text for each order you placed.
 If you did not use your own phone number, place another order and enter a phone number for which you can receive text messages.

     ![The Workflow diagram begins with Recurrence, then flows to Execute stored procedure, then to For each.
 The For each contains a condition based on the ReturnCode value being greater than 0.
 Below the Workflow diagram is an If Yes box, with a workflow that begins with Execute stored procedure 2, and flows to forEach email.
 There is also an If No, Do Nothing box.](media/logic-app-designer.png "Workflow diagram")

-38. Select **Run** on the Logic App Designer toolbar to start the workflow.
+39. Expand the **Run Trigger** button on the Logic App Designer toolbar and select **Run** to start the workflow.

 ## Exercise 12: Automate deployments using GitHub actions

 Duration: 30 minutes

 The Contoso Sports League would like to move their existing source control to GitHub.
 In addition to this, they wish to implement automatic deployments of their projects into production.
-The desired workflow is that features are developed in their own branch and once complete, pull requests are issued to the master branch.
-The pull requests are then reviewed for quality assurance, and once approved, the pull request is then merged into the master branch of the repository.
-Upon this merge, the projects in the solution should be automatically released into the production Azure environment using the code from the master branch.
+The desired workflow is that features are developed in their own branch and once complete, pull requests are issued to the main branch.
+The pull requests are then reviewed for quality assurance, and once approved, the pull request is then merged into the main branch of the repository.
+Upon this merge, the projects in the solution should be automatically released into the production Azure environment using the code from the main branch.
 In this exercise, you will learn how to deploy code to Azure from GitHub Actions in two different ways: via a Service Principal created in Active Directory, as well as via Application Service Publish Profiles.

 ### Task 1: Create a GitHub repository